yikesaitide/yikesaitide.github.io/my_papers.md

 ---
 **Dissertation** <br/>
 <br/>
-*"Wealth without Power: The Rise of China's SUper-rich and Their Relationship With the Communist Party"* Tulane University Digital Library, August 2021.
+"Wealth without Power: The Rise of China's SUper-rich and Their Relationship With the Communist Party," Tulane University Digital Library, August 2021.
 <br/>
 <br/>
 **Peer-Reviewed Articles**<br/>